 So Bitter Legacy.

-This is gonna be complete transparency today.
+This is going to be complete transparency today.

 Sometimes you don't need to give away all your tricks, Jonathan.